rdubsky17/gp-pitch/README.md

 git clone https://github.com/rdubsky17/gp-pitch.git
 cd gp-pitch
 ```
+Or download as ZIP and extract into a folder, ensure you are cd'd into it.

 Ensure you have nodeJS installed, the download for the installer can be found here: https://nodejs.org/en/download

 ## Getting Started